fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

     * Use SSE-S3 or SSE-KMS to encrypt the logs
     * Use lifecycle rules to move data to Glacier or to delete it
     * Check the integrity of your log files using digest files
+* Json and CSV file formats to export

 ### Cloudwatch